We’re powered by our proud sponsors

-Digital Schoolhouse is reliant on industry backing to continue its great work.
-Schools are not charged for their participation within the programme, rather they are eligible for bursary funding to help alleviate the financial burdens faced with implementing creative computing.
+Digital Schoolhouse is reliant on industry support to continue its great work.
+Schoolhouses are not charged for their participation in the programme or for the support that they receive.
+Significant funds are required to enable the programme to continue its work in pioneering computing education.

 Ukie is proud to be rolling out the national Digital Schoolhouse programme across the country today thanks to PlayStation.
 The scale of the impact of the pilot year shows that the unique play-based learning model is working to inspire children from all backgrounds, at a young age, into creative computing as well as giving confidence and resources to their teachers.
 The national programme will future proof and equip the next generation with the fundamental skills necessary to drive the 21st century creative, digital economy.
 Collaboration with the games, creative and technology industries has been instrumental to the success of DSH, so we are delighted to have PlayStation as lead partner for the programme.